CoderDojo-Content/Intermediate-Scratch/en/Intermediate_Scratch_Sushi 5.md

  * Pick the counter-th item from Increase List and put it in the increase variable.
 Do the same for the Degrees List and degrees variable.
   ![](assets/helping3.png)

- * counter
- * Increase List
- * steps
- * increase
- * degrees
- * Degrees List
  **_If you want to understand what's going on_**

  Imagine your lists only have two pairs of values on them.
 This is what happens:
         1. Set counter to 0
         2. Start the forever loop
         3. Check if counter (0) is the same as the length of Increase List (2).
 It isn’t
         4. Change counter by 1.
 Now counter = 1
         5. Set steps to 0
         6. Get the get the item at position counter (1) in the Increase List and put it in increase
         7. Get the get the item at position counter (1) in the Degrees List and put it in degrees
         8. Do all the stuff related to drawing the patterns
         9. Restart the forever loop
         10. Check if counter (1) is the same as the length of Increase List (2).
 It isn’t
         11. Change counter by 2.
 Now counter = 2
         12. Set steps to 0
         13. Get the get the item at position counter (2) in the Increase List and put it in increase
         14. Get the get the item at position counter (2) in the Degrees List and put it in degrees
         15. Do all the stuff related to drawing the patterns
         16. Restart the forever loop
         17. Check if counter (2) is the same as the length of the Increase List (2).
 It is!
         18. Set counter to 0
         19. Continue from **step 4** of this list, in a never-ending loop!